jbsolutions2008/flutter_ecommerce_ui/README.md

 	10 ) Checkout

-	This is fully used Gex Packagae.
+	This is fully used Gex Package.

 ## :camera_flash: Screenshots
 <!-- You can add more screenshots here if you like -->